andybeesee/bc-kb/README.md

 * Project - create from template
 * Project/Board create - add from template
 * Board/Tasks - import tasks from a template

+# MVP.3
+* per project status options
+  * pulled from template OR team default
+  * colors on status

 # Page design